 - 1/2 pound string beans (optional)

-Tools: large bowl, pressure cooker
+Tools: large bowl, small bowl, sharp knife & cutting board and pressure cooker

-Season beef with salt, garlic powder, onion powder and pepper.
+In a large bowl, season beef with salt, garlic powder, onion powder and pepper.

-Mix soy sauce, brown sugar, sesame oil, green onions and garlic in a bowl.
+In a smaller bowl, mix soy sauce, brown sugar, sesame oil, green onions and garlic in a bowl.

 Add chopped or sliced beef to soy mixture and marinate for an hour.